 Prospective students must be U.S. citizens or U.S. permanent residents.
 An entering class typically includes a variety of undergraduate majors in the biological, chemical, or physical sciences.
 Information on submitting an application to the JHU-NIH Graduate Partnerships Program in biology or joining an NIH laboratory for dissertation research can be found on the Application Information for Institutional Partnership website.

-Students wishing to be considered for admission into the JHU-NIH Graduate Partnership Program need to submit ONLY the GPP application by the specified deadline.
-There is no need to apply to JHU.
+Applicants wishing to be considered for Fall 2017 admission into the NIH-JHU Graduate Partnership Program need to submit ONLY the GPP application by the THURSDAY, DECEMBER 1, 2016, and do not need to apply to JHU.
 Applicants who are admitted to the NIH-JHU GPP will then be invited to submit a pro-forma application to JHU.